Music

 MTSU students and faculty participate in Collegiate Advocacy Summit and Hill Day

 MTSU music education faculty and students regularly participate in the National Association for Music Education (NAfME) Collegiate Advocacy Summit and Hill Day where they gain firsthand experience in advocating music education for all.
-Pictured here are MTSU faculty member Dr. Chris Dye and MTSU alum Hannah Feathers (B.M.) meeting with Representative Phil Roe's staff in Washington, D.C. at the 2019 Hill Day.
+Pictured here are MTSU faculty member Dr. Chris Dye and MTSU alum Hannah Feathers (B.M.) meeting with Representative Phil Roe's staff in Washington, D.C. at Hill Day.
 This annual event allows our students to go behind the scenes as they meet face-to-face with U.S. legislators and their staff in Senate and Representative offices on the Hill and to meet and network with NAfME state and national leaders.

 News Briefs